fetc90/CV/README.md

 # Francesca Chater

 I come from a PR and marketing background.
-I love writing so hugely enjoyed that aspect of my work but the marketing route was starting to incorporate a lot of social media management which wasn’t for me.
+I love writing so hugely enjoyed that aspect of my work but the marketing route wasn’t for me.
 I had worked for two apps and the developers were my favourite people, they knew what could or couldn’t be done and how to build it.
-One of my tasks in my previous job was to write the weekly newsletter.
+One of the tasks in my previous job was to write the weekly newsletter.
 I was given a HTML template to play with in Dreamweaver which quickly became my favourite part of the job.
-So I took the plunge, quit my job, and did an intensive coding course at _Makers_.
+So I took the plunge, quit my job, and did an intensive coding course at Makers.

+During my time at Makers, and since, I have hugely enjoyed problem-solving as it has made me more creative than I can remember.
+Instead of believing something can’t be done, it’s hugely fun to find what can be done and incorporate those solutions to a project.

 ## Projects

 **Personal Projects**<br>
-Since graduating, I have been keen to use Unity and C# to build an AR app.
-I started with a Fireworks simulation and have made an AR palm tree app.
+After graduating, I was keen to use Unity and C# to build an AR app.
+I made a Fireworks simulation in Unity to see how C# interacted with 3D objects and an AR palm tree app in Vuforia.

 [Building with Unity Blog](https://medium.com/@fetc/unity-universe-40674d850652) <br>
 [Fireworks Github](https://github.com/fetc90/fireworks) <br>
 [Palm Tree Github](https://github.com/fetc90/palm-tree) <br>

+I am currently working through the online Tyler McGinnis course to “master the JavaScript Ecosystem”, to build my first app in React.

 **Group Projects**
 <br>